awsdocs/iam-user-guide/doc_source/resources.md

 ## Federation and delegation<a name="resources-federation-and-delegation"></a>

 You can grant access to resources in your AWS account for users who are authenticated \(signed in\) elsewhere\.
 These can be IAM users in another AWS account \(known as *delegation*\), users who are authenticated with your organization's sign\-in process, or users from an Internet identity provider like Login with Amazon, Facebook, Google, or any other OpenID Connect \(OIDC\) compatible identity provider\.
 In these cases, the users get temporary security credentials to access AWS resources\.
-+  **[IAM Tutorial: Delegate access across AWS accounts using IAM roles](tutorial_cross-account-with-roles.md)** – Guides you through granting cross\-account access to an IAM user in another AWS account\.
++  **[IAM tutorial: Delegate access across AWS accounts using IAM roles](tutorial_cross-account-with-roles.md)** – Guides you through granting cross\-account access to an IAM user in another AWS account\.
 + **[Common scenarios for temporary credentials](id_credentials_temp.md#sts-introduction)** – Describes ways in which users can be federated into AWS after being authenticated outside of AWS\.
-+ **[Web Identity Federation Playground](http://aws.amazon.com/blogs/https:aws/the-aws-web-identity-federation-playground/)** – Lets you experiment with Login with Amazon, Google, or Facebook to authenticate and then make a call to Amazon S3\.
++ **[Web Identity Federation Playground](http://aws.amazon.com/blogs/aws/the-aws-web-identity-federation-playground/)** – Lets you experiment with Login with Amazon, Google, or Facebook to authenticate and then make a call to Amazon S3\.

 ## IAM and other AWS products<a name="resources-iam-and-other-services"></a>